Remember when battlefield photos revealed Russian troops were using a Chinese-made armored vehicle?

 Building a new security structure

-In April 2023, approved regulations allowing the Moscow mayor’s office to create a new security structure that could coordinate with Rosgvardiya (the National Guard of Russia) in the protection of the city’s subway system.
+In April 2023, regulations were approved allowing the Moscow mayor’s office to create a new security structure that could coordinate with Rosgvardiya (the National Guard of Russia) in the protection of the city’s subway system.

 Concerns over something more worrying

-“While the police will continue to guard the entrances and exits of the Moscow metro stations, the establishment of the departmental security service by the city has led to speculation and jokes among the Russians about the creation of the Metro private military company or a similar entity,” Defense News noted.
+“While the police will continue to guard the entrances and exits of the Moscow metro stations, the establishment of the departmental security service by the city has led to speculation and jokes among the Russians about the creation of the Metro private military company or a similar entity,” Defense News noted in its report.

 Could they be deployed to Ukraine?